wilsonmar/wilsonmar.github.io/shop/index.md

 - [ ] **Heavy-duty zippers**, as that is where my previous backpacks wore out first.
      "YKK" brand zippers (from Japan) are considered the best.
      New versions are leak-resistant.

-- [ ] **Internal compression straps** to keep things from knocking into each other inside the pack.

-   Some provide soft pull-out packs.
-   But I prefer harder boxes so they stack neater in the pack.

-### Size

-   This is a filter for various options available:

-- [ ] The <strong>maximum size</strong>
-   to qualify as carry-on luggage (22 x 16 x 8 inches) may be too big for some.
-   But I would rather cinch up a pack than not have enough room when I need it.

-- [ ] **Lightweight** to me is generally 2 pounds or less.
-   But it's a trade-off.

-- [ ] <strong>Wheels</strong> add weight,
-   so I've steered away from them.
-(I can't resist the pun).

-   But seriously, some (with sore backs) find wheels a must.

 ### Comfort